William Jackson (engineer): Biography

-Mr. Jackson was elected a member of the American Society of Civil Engineers in 1884, and served on its board of directors from 1902-1904.
-He was also a member of the following organizations: Union, Art, and Technology Clubs, of Boston; Boston City Club, Point Shirley Club, Boston Driving Club, Strollers' Club of New York, Allston Golf Club, Commonwealth Riding Club, the Masonic Fraternity, Boston Chamber of Commerce, Technology Alumni Association, Society of Arts, American Association for the Advancement of Science, National Geographical Society, Bibliophile Society, National Municipal League, American Civic Alliance, American Civic Association, New England Historical and Genealogical Society, Bostonian Society, and the Society of Colonial Wars.
+Jackson was elected a member of the American Society of Civil Engineers in 1884, and served on its board of directors from 1902 to 1904.
+He was also a member of the following organizations: Union, Art, and Technology Clubs, of Boston; Boston City Club, Point Shirley Club, Boston Driving Club, Strollers' Club of New York, Allston Golf Club, Commonwealth Riding Club, the Masonic Fraternity, Boston Chamber of Commerce, Technology Alumni Association, Society of Arts, American Association for the Advancement of Science, National Geographical Society, Bibliophile Society, National Municipal League, American Civic Alliance, American Civic Association, New England Historical and Genealogical Society, Society of Colonial Wars, and The Bostonian Society.
 He was also a member of the Boston Society of Civil Engineers, and of the New England Water Works Association.

 He married Mary Stuart MacCorry on April 27, 1886, and they had one child.

 He died from appendicitis at his home in Brighton on June 30, 1910.